11.4 Traits in Depth

 }

-Implementing with Associated Types:
+Implementing a Trait with an Associated Type

 #![allow(unused)]